Scientific Name

 Description

-Frailea castanea is a fascinating small cactus with a usually solitary, spherical, apically strongly depressed stem with 8 to 15 distinct ribs lined with areoles with dark hair and clusters of very short spines.
-The stem is dark reddish-green to chocolate brown and grows up to 2 inches (5 cm) in diameter.
+Frailea castanea is a fascinating small cactus with a typically solitary, spherical, and apically strongly depressed stem with 8 to 15 distinct ribs lined with areoles that bear dark hair and clusters of very short spines.
+The stem is dark reddish-green to chocolate brown and can grow up to 2 inches (5 cm) in diameter.
 Each areole bears 3 to 15 reddish to almost black spines.
-Flowers are pale yellow, up to 1.6 inches (4 cm) in diameter, often larger than the stem, and appear in summer.
-Midafternoon is when you are most likely to find them open.

-This is a short-lived plant that rarely exceeds 15 years before it dies back.
-Here is a fun bit of Frailea information.
-If plants are growing where no water is available, they have the interesting ability to hide in the soil.
-Don't be shocked if your plant seems to have disappeared, as it is simply retracted under the soil just as it would do in the dry season in its native region.
-Once sufficient moisture is available, the plant swells and is again visible on the top of the soil.
+This short-lived plant rarely exceeds 15 years before it dies back.
+Here is a fun fact about Frailea.
+If plants are growing in areas where no water is available, they can survive by hiding in the soil.
+Don't be surprised if your plant appears to have disappeared, as it is retracted under the soil, just as it would in the dry season in its native region.
+Once sufficient moisture is available, the plant swells and becomes visible again on the surface of the soil.

 Learn more at How to Grow and Care for Frailea.